Anemoi – The Ancient Greek Wind Gods

 Notus was said to live in a palace in Aithiopia; in ancient times the unmapped land found south of the Sahara desert.

-It’s thought each of the Anemoi; the Greek wind gods, had their own palace at the furthest reaches of the earth, however, as it is with families, the four winds were frequently found together, at the home of their father, on the floating, mythical island of Aeolia.
+However, as it often is with families, the four winds were frequently found together, at the home of their father, on the floating, mythical island of Aeolia.

 In contrast to his more renowned brothers, Notus is hardly mentioned in mythology, when he is, it’s mostly in conjugation with his brothers.